Palestinian expulsion from Lydda and Ramle

-In July 1948, during the 1948 Palestine war, the Palestinian towns of Lydda (also known as Lod) and Ramle were captured by the Israeli Defense Forces and their residents (totalling 50,000–70,000 people) (Note: Slater 2020, "[...] violently expelled 50,000 inhabitants of the Palestinian towns of Lydda and Ramle.")
+In July 1948, during the 1948 Palestine war, the Palestinian towns of Lydda (also known as Lod) and Ramle were captured by the Israel Defense Forces and their residents (totalling 50,000–70,000 people) (Note: Slater 2020, "[...] violently expelled 50,000 inhabitants of the Palestinian towns of Lydda and Ramle.")
 (Note: Pappé 2006, "[...] expelled the populations of the two towns of Lydd and Ramla, altogether 70,000 people") were violently expelled.
 The expulsions occurred as part of the broader 1948 Palestinian expulsions and the Nakba.
 Hundreds of Palestinians were killed in multiple mass killings, including the Lydda massacre, and in what is sometimes known as the Lydda death march.
 The two Arab towns, lying outside the area designated for a Jewish state in the UN Partition Plan of 1947, and inside the area set aside for an Arab state in Palestine, were subsequently incorporated into the new State of Israel and repopulated with Jewish immigrants.
 After their conquest the towns were given Hebrew names of Lod and Ramla.

 The exodus, constituting the biggest expulsion of the war, took place at the end of a truce period, when fighting resumed, prompting Israel to try to improve its control over the Jerusalem road and its coastal route which were under pressure from the Jordanian Arab Legion along with Egyptian and Palestinian forces.
 From the Israeli perspective, the conquest of the towns, designed, according to Benny Morris, "to induce civilian panic and flight", averted an Arab threat to Tel Aviv, thwarted an Arab Legion advance by clogging the roads with refugees—the Yiftah Brigade was ordered to strip them of "every watch, piece of jewelry, or money, or valuables"—to force the Arab Legion to assume an additional logistical burden with the arrival of masses of indigent refugees that would undermine its military capacities, and helped demoralise nearby Arab cities.

 Once the Israelis were in control of the towns, an expulsion order signed by Yitzhak Rabin was issued to the Israel Defense Forces (IDF) stating, "1.
 The inhabitants of Lydda must be expelled quickly without attention to age....".
 Ramle's residents were bussed out, while the people of Lydda were forced to walk miles during a summer heat wave to the Arab front lines, where the Arab Legion tried to provide shelter and supplies.
 A number of the refugees died during the exodus from exhaustion and dehydration, with estimates ranging from a handful to a figure of 500.